5BLLP-Hackathon/5B-Auto-Tuner/docs/challenges.md

 ### Challenge 2 - Access mechanic reports of other users

-crAPI allows vehicle owners to contact their mechanics by submitting a "contact mechanic" form.
+5B Auto Tuner allows vehicle owners to contact their mechanics by submitting a "contact mechanic" form.
 This challenge is about accessing mechanic reports that were submitted by other users.

 * Analyze the report submission process